 Hearing aids are the most effective treatment for managing SHL.
 They can be easily adjusted and tailored to the individual’s pattern of deafness.

 The most basic form of sensorineural hearing loss treatment is salt restriction.
 Periodic use of vestibular suppressants is useful for treating dizziness.
 If medical therapy fails, surgical procedures can be considered.

 Untreated hearing loss can be a significant cause of psychological withdrawal from social activities, leading to a feeling of isolation, lack of self-confidence and depression.
 That is why early detection is very important.
 The earlier the issue is identified, the easier it is for the patient to adjust to a hearing aid and the sooner they can start enjoying the freedom of being able to hear well again.

 All you will need is a few free minutes and some ear or headphones.
-Once the test is complete, you will get your results instantly via email and based on the outcome of the hearing test, you may be encouraged to take further action.
+Once the test is complete, you will get your results instantly via email and based on the outcome of the test, you may be encouraged to take further action.

-If you have any questions relating to hearing loss, please do contact us and our expert team will do their best to help you.
+If you have any questions, please do contact us and our expert team will do their best to help you.

 See also: Mild Hearing Loss | Conductive Hearing Loss

 This entry was posted in Hearing Aids, Hearing Information, Hearing Loss, Hearing Test, Tinnitus and tagged Hearing loss, USA on 6th August 2018 by Gary.